usnistgov/oscal-tools/xslt/generate/readme.md

 Leaving the parameter unset or setting it to an unrecognized value will produce a message along with an empty document.

+## To come?

+### XSLT 1.0

+Would there be any use for an XSLT 1.0 version of this utility, which could run more widely on generic platforms (supporting XSLT 1.0)?

+Should it be "blank" or could/should it rely on Java or other extension functionality to provide UUIDs?
+(Please offer your feedback in an [Issue](https://github.com/usnistgov/oscal-tools/issues).)

+### UUIDs in SaxonJS

+As noted, currently because higher-order functions are not supported in SaxonJS SEF, the UUID-generating utility fails to compile.
+It works (albeit slowly) when called in XSLT.

+Potentially this logic could be provided by Javascript natively.
+An XSLT that stubs out such a variant is in progress.

 ## Folder contents

-In addition to `generate-oscal.xsl`, this folder contains an XSLT used to produce it (from a composed OSCAL metaschema source) as well as other development artifacts.
+In addition to the transformations described here, this folder contains XSLT used to produce the respective variants (from a composed OSCAL metaschema source), as well as other development artifacts.